 Tom specialises in dispute resolution mainly involving businesses and individuals in the agricultural sector; including contractual and commercial disputes, property disputes, banking disputes, partnership disputes, and landlord and tenant disputes.
 His experience also includes dealing with both corporate and personal insolvency issues.

-Tom is developing a practice based on advising both operators and landowners on issues relating to hydraulic fracturing in the UK.
+Tom's work includes renewable energy disputes.
+He is also developing a practice based on advising both operators and landowners on issues relating to hydraulic fracturing in the UK.

 He is also a member of the Property Litigation Association.

 Prior to working at Michelmores, Tom worked in the City, after reading Politics and Modern History at the University of Manchester.
 He completed an International LLM LPC at the University of Law.

 - Advising on a number of disputes relating to supply contracts for the sale of produce for a leading agribusiness.